 In May 2013, the Company entered into a loan and security agreement with Silicon Valley Bank (the 2013 Term Loan), which provided for up to \$5.0 million in funding, to be made available in three tranches.
 Loan advances accrue interest at a fixed rate of 2% above the prime rate.
-In June 2013, the Company drew the first loan advance of \$1.0 million under the 2013 Term Loan and was required to make interest-only payments until April 1, 2014, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through March 2017.
-In September 2013, the Company drew the second loan advance of \$2.0 million under the 2013 Term Loan and was required to make interest-only payments of principal, plus accrued interest, over the remaining term through March 2017.
-In June 2014, the Company drew the remaining \$2.0 million advance under the 2013 Term Loan and was required to make interest-only payments of principal, plus accrued interest, over the remaining term through December 2017.
 In November 2014, the Company amended the 2013 Term Loan to allow the Company to borrow an additional \$5.0 million (the 2014 Term Loan).
 The Company accounted for the amendment as a modification to the existing 2013 Term Loan.
-The Company immediately drew the additional \$5.0 million under the 2014 Term Loan and was required to make interest, over the remaining term through networks accrued interest to be additional \$5.0 million (the 2014 Term Loan).
-The Company accounted for the amendment as a modification to the existing 2013 Term Loan.
-The Company immediately drew the additional \$5.0 million under the 2013 Term Loan and was required to make interest, over the remaining term through November 2018.
-The Company is required to pay a fee of 4% of the total loan advances at the end of the term of each of the 2013 Term Loan.
-In the event of prepayment, the

-Company is obligated to pay 1% to 2% of the amount of the outstanding principal depending upon the timing of the prepayment.
+The Company immediately drew the additional \$5.0 million under the 2014 Term Loan and was required to make interest-only payments until December 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through November 2018.
+The Company is required to pay a fee of 4% of the total loan advances at the end of the term of each of the 2013 Term Loan and the 2014 Term Loan.
+The fee is being accreted to interest expense over the term of the 2013 Term Loan and the 2014 Term Loan.
+In the event of prepayment, the Company is obligated to pay 1% to 2% of the amount of the outstanding principal depending upon the timing of the prepayment.
 There are no financial covenants associated with the loan and security agreement.

 The 2013 Term Loan and 2014 Term Loan are collateralized by a blanket lien on all corporate assets, excluding intellectual property, and by a negative pledge of the Company's intellectual property.
 The term loan contains covenants, including restrictions on dividends and default provisions.
 The 2013 Term Loan and 2014 Term Loan contain customary default provisions that include material adverse events, as defined therein.
-The Company has determined that the risk of subjective acceleration under the material adverse events clause is remote and therefore has classified the outstanding principal in current and long-term liabilities based on scheduled principal payments.
+The Company has determined that the risk of subjective acceleration under the material adverse events clause is remote and therefore has classified the outstanding principal in current liabilities based on scheduled principal payments.